 - Creating database views in the source side (in case your source is a from of RDBMS like SQL Server, Oracle etc…) then import the data into the model

 - Keep the inactive relationships in the model and create several measures to take care of different roles using USERELATIONSHIP functions in DAX

-In some cases you need to have especial calculated measures based on the roles you have in a fact table.
+I this post I explain implementation of the third option above.
+In this scenario you need to create especial calculated measures based on the roles you have in a fact table.
 One the most common role-playing dimensions is Date dimension.
 Consider you have to show Internet Sales Amount by Order Date, Due Date and Ship Date in a single chart in your report.
 In this case, having 3 different date tables won’t help us to achieve the goal.
-Again I refer to my previous post where I said I keep the original Date table in the model for a reason.

 Basically, what I’m going to explain in this post is using inactive relationships between FactInternetSales table and the DimDate dimension by adding a new Calculated measure.
 In this case, we’ll be able to show Sales Amount by different roles, well, dates in this sample in a single chart.

 As a sample you just need to import the following tables from AdventureWorksDW2012:

 As I’m using one on of my previous samples that I’ve done some tidying up, but, you don’t have to do that.
 I also have some more tables, but, again, to experiment this sample all you need is to import FactInternetSales and DimDate tables into Power BI Desktop.

 Now I need to create a new calculated measure: